 - You will save money: This is fairly obvious, but must be pointed out.
 You can expect to spend at least £100 to £150 a day for a professional kitchen fitter or even just a local builder to come in a fit your doors for you.
 Depending on the size of your kitchen, you could be looking at two days work.

-- It is easy to do: Believe it or not, fitting your kitchen doors requires little else than a tape measure, a level and a screwdriver.
+- It is easy to do: Believe it or not, DIY fitting of your kitchen doors requires little else than a tape measure, a level and a screwdriver.
 Your doors can even come pre-drilled to help you with fitting the hinges.

 - You will get a sense of achievement: You don't have to advertise the fact you fitted the doors yourself – unless you want to, of course.
 But you will secretly know that you did it yourself, did a great job and saved money, every time you enter your new kitchen.